-\paragraph{Benchmarking Multimodal Judges.} Benchmarking reward and judge models is crucial for evaluating the reliability of AI feedback, which underpins both automated evaluation and the enhancement of LMM performance through preference alignment.
+\textbf{Benchmarking Multimodal Judges.} Benchmarking reward and judge models is crucial for evaluating the reliability of AI feedback, which underpins both automated evaluation and the enhancement of LMM performance through preference alignment.
 MLLM-as-a-Judge~\cite{chen2024mllm} is the first to evaluate LMM as judges on academic tasks; VL-Rewardbench~\cite{li2025vl}, multimodal-rewardbench~\cite{yasunaga2025multimodal} and MM-RLHF~\cite{zhang2025mm} Benchs extend prompts sources to diverse real-world scenarios, reasoning and safety tasks.
-Following reward and judge benchmarks in text-only LLMs~\cite{lambert2024rewardbench, tan2024judgebench, zhou2024rmb}, these multimodal benchmarks evaluate judges by their overall preference between paired responses, measured against human or verifier-provided golden labels.
+Following reward and judge benchmarks in text-only LLMs~\cite{lambert2024rewardbench, tan2024judgebench, zhou2024rmb, zheng2025learning}, these multimodal benchmarks evaluate judges by their overall preference between paired responses, measured against human or verifier-provided golden labels.
 MM-Critic further extends evaluation to assess the correctness of generated textual critiques by leveraging GPT-generated scoring rubrics~\cite{zeng-etal-2025-mm}.
 However, none of these benchmarks evaluate multimodal judges on their ability to follow diverse criteria for each response pair, and fine-grained, criterion-level evaluation remains underexplored.

-\paragraph{Criteria-Following Judgment.}When deploying model-based judges~\cite{zhang2024mathverse,yu2023mm, liu2023visual, yu2025rlaif, xiong2025llava}, existing benchmarks typically define task-specific criteria, such as helpfulness~\cite{lu2024wildvision}, visual grounding~\cite{ye2025painting}, or hallucination detection~\cite{sun2023aligning}.
-While recent work has begun evaluating criterion-following in the textual domain—either by embedding criterion-level differences into responses~\cite{pitis2024improving} or summarizing from human justifications~\cite{wang2025rlbff}—we extend this line of research to the multimodal setting, providing a comprehensive analysis of how judges follow diverse criteria and capture criterion-level preference conflicts.
+\textbf{Criteria-Following Judgment.} When deploying model-based judges~\cite{zhang2024mathverse,yu2023mm, liu2023visual, yu2025rlaif, xiong2025llava, shirkavand2025cost,li2025groundingme} for automated evaluation, benchmarks usually define specific criteria such as helpfulness~\cite{lu2024wildvision}, visual grounding~\cite{ye2025painting}, or no hallucination~\cite{sun2023aligning,rawal2025argus}.
+While recent work began evaluating criterion-following of pure-text LLM judges—either by embedding criterion-level differences into responses~\cite{pitis2024improving} or summarizing from human justifications~\cite{wang2025rlbff}—we extend this line of research to the multimodal setting, analyzing how judges follow diverse criteria and capture preference conflicts.